liazylee/lip_reading/Literature review/research_plan_and_confusion.md

   - [ ] padding the mouth area with time dimension to fit the model

 ## problems when implementing the model I need to solve
-- [ ] what is the best practices to pad the mouth area with time dimension:
+- [x] what is the best practices to pad the mouth area with time dimension: (pading with zero)
-  - [ ] I trained the model by specifying time length of the mouth area(75 frames), but the real time length of the mouth area is not fixed.
-So Do I need to pad the mouth area with the same frame for several times? or if the mouth area is too short, do I need to pad the mouth area with the same frame using zero padding?
+  - [x] I trained the model by specifying time length of the mouth area(75 frames), but the real time length of the mouth area is not fixed.
+So Do I need to pad the mouth area with the same frame for several times? or if the mouth area is too short, do I need to pad the mouth area with the same frame using zero padding?(cut off the video by use opencv or ffmpeg)
-  - [ ] Is that affect the performance of the model because the real speech is not cut off at the time length I pad leading the speech is not complete?
+  - [x] Is that affect the performance of the model because the real speech is not cut off at the time length I pad leading the speech is not complete?(yes)
-- [ ] How to make the train input data flexible to fit the model:
-  -[ ] Does the training model accept a flexible input data?
+- [x] How to make the train input data flexible to fit the model: (not yet) -[x] Does the training model accept a flexible input data?
-  -[ ] If not, how to make the input data flexible to fit the model?
+  -[x] If not, how to make the input data flexible to fit the model?
 - [x] When training the model what are the logs I need to pay attention to?
 I only have the logs, val_loss and accuracy try TensorFlow Visualization Toolkit [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) and [TensorBoardX](https://github.com/lanpa/tensorboardX) to visualize the training logs

+# week